ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 This operation utilizes the issuer's public key as `PK`, the issuer protected header as `header`, the issuance proof as `signature`, the issuance payloads as `messages`, and the holder's presentation protected header as `ph`.

 The operation also takes a vector of indexes into `messages`, describing which payloads the holder wishes to disclose.
+All payloads are required for proof generation, but only these indicated payloads will be required to be disclosed for later proof verification.

 The output of this operation is the presentation proof.

 Presentation serialization leverages the two protected headers and presentation proof, along with the disclosed payloads.
 Non-disclosed payloads are represented with the absent value of `null` in JSON serialization and a zero-length string in compact serialization.

-For example, the following figures show a presented JWP:
+For example, given the following presentation header:

 <{{./fixtures/template/bbs-prover-presentation-header.json}}
 Figure: Holder Presentation Header

+The prover decides to share all information other than the email address, and generates a proof.
+That proof is represented in the following serializations:

 <{{./fixtures/build/bbs-prover.json.jwp}}
 Figure: Presentation JWP (JSON serialization)